 - By default, automated investing prevents you from purchasing multiple Notes corresponding to the same loan unless you specify otherwise when setting your investment criteria.

 - Automated investing criteria only apply on a forward-looking basis.
-Consider this: Assume an investor holds only LC Notes corresponding to A and B grade loans but later sets their investment criteria to only purchase Notes corresponding to E grade loans.* From that day forward, automated investing will only place orders for E grade Notes.
+Consider this: Assume an investor holds only LC Notes corresponding to A and B grade loans but later sets their investment criteria to only purchase Notes corresponding to D grade loans.
+From that day forward, automated investing will only place orders for D grade Notes.
 However, the investor’s account will still contain the previously purchased LC Notes that correspond to A and B grade loans.

 - You can still place manual orders if you use automated investing.

-You may want to review LendingClub’s historical inventory when determining your investment criteria.*
+You may want to review LendingClub’s historical inventory when determining your investment criteria.*,*

 Turning automated investing on and off